-Stanford Hospital & Clinics (SHC) commitment to professional development extends beyond traditional classes and trainings.
+Stanford Health Care (SHC) commitment to professional development extends beyond traditional classes and trainings.
 As part of this commitment, SHC has offered nurses the opportunity to participate in an Evidence Based Practice Fellowship (EBPF).

 The Evidence-Based Practice Fellowship (EBPF), a seven month structured program, offers nurses the opportunity to address a clinical practice problem on their unit.
 Working with trained coaches, SHC's Evidence-Based Practice Fellows work through a discovery model to: